-- Vintage Austin 7 tyre pressures for 19” wheels we recommend 30 psi
+- Vintage Austin 7 tyre pressures for 19” wheels we suggest 30 psi.

-Austin Seven tyres for a standard car as recommended by Longstone Tyres.
-Obviously we think that the 350x19 Longstone is the tyre of choice!
+Austin Seven 19" tyres as recommended by Longstone Tyres.
+Naturally, we think that the 350x19 Longstone is the tyre of choice!

 Check out this discussion on an Austin seven forum for unbiased thoughts on what tyres to fit.